GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 ##### Notes on specific coding decisions

 - Only functions from the base and utils packages in R were used to create the script.
-Thus, anyone using this script should not have to download any additional packages or load packages into R.  While some parts of the code may have been made more efficient or condensed by packages such as dplyr, the convenience to a given user of using more typical functions outweighed such benefits.
+Thus, anyone using this script should not have to download any additional packages or load packages into R.  While some parts of the code may have been made more efficient or condensed by packages such as dplyr, I believed the convenience to a given user of using more typical functions might outweigh such benefits.

 - The script is in the form of a function, instead of a stand-alone script.
-This was done in order to allow the user to have some flexibility in whether or not to work with a preexisting version of hte data set.
+This was done in order to allow the user to have some flexibility in whether or not to work with a preexisting version of the data set, using syntax for input with which I was familiar.

 - The "download" argument was included in the script to give the user the option to not re-download the entire dataset zip file.
 If the user does not include the "download" argument when calling the function, the dataset is automatically downloaded, overwriting the previous zip file (if present).
 Regardless of the value of the "download" argument, the zip file will automatically be downloaded and unzipped if R does not detect an existing copy of the unzipped dataset directory in the user's working directory.

+- If the user does decide to re-download the entire dataset zip file while using run_analysis.R, the script will also save the time and date of that download in the R workspace.
+This feature was added in order to improve reproducibility, in the event that changes were made to the dataset files at the source since the last time the user accessed them.

 ##### Future goals for the script

-Currently, the complete execution of the script (with the downloading of the dataset) takes several minutes.
+Currently, the complete execution of the script (without the downloading of the dataset) takes just under 25 seconds on my system.
 Improving efficiency would be a desired next step in the development of run_analysis.R.
-It is possible that this would require additional packages such as dplyr or data.table.
+It is possible that this would require additional packages such as dplyr or data.table; I am currently working on a version of the script that uses functions from both of the aforementioned packages.

-~~In the future, I also hope to have a better explanation of the "BodyBody" variables.~~

-##### Helpful resources
+##### Helpful resources and acknowledgements

 I would like to thank the many Coursera users posting helpful questions, comments, and answers on the discussion forums.